Contents

 vs RI-CLPM (Random-Intercept Cross-Lagged Panel Model)

-The panel-GVAR is closely related to the random-intercept cross-lagged panel model (RI-CLPM).
-Key differences: the panel-GVAR treats the first wave as endogenous (part of the stationary process, not as an exogenous starting point), constrains parameters to be equal over time (stationarity), and models the within-person contemporaneous and between-person structures as GGM networks (which is generally more parsimonious).
+The panel-GVAR is closely related to the random-intercept cross-lagged panel model (RI-CLPM), which is directly available in psychonetrics via ri_clpm().
+Key differences: the panel-GVAR treats the first wave as endogenous (part of the stationary process, not as an exogenous starting point), constrains parameters to be equal over time (stationarity), and models the within-person contemporaneous and between-person structures as GGM networks (which is generally more parsimonious). ri_clpm_search() bridges the two by testing these constraints one at a time.

 Summary